jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 ```

 #### d
 Next up we have `d`.
 It's invoked immediately.
 It defines a variable `p` that is always true on first run, but is the first time we see an empty array literal along with a double negation to return a boolean.
 (As an aside, it's almost impossible to search for special characters on Google.
-For instance, the query " !![]; javascript" returns no results with the actual negated array.
+For instance, the query `!![]; javascript` returns no results with the actual negated array.
 This is apparently by design by Google, which prevents certain questions from being asked at all.[^2]).
 Based on whether `p` is true, it returns either an empty function or a function with logic in it.

-Once the function is returned, it sets `p` to false.
+Once the function is returned, it sets `p` to `false`.
 This means that the function with logic in it will only ever be returned once.
 For now we can rename `d` to `functionGenerator`, `p` to `isFirstRun`.

 We can also replace all the `retrieveDataEntry` calls with their values.
 It performs an equality check with the first two entries of the `data` array.
 If they are equal it'll invoke `debuggerProtection`, which isn't currently defined.